feedhenry-training/fh-mvc-simple/README.md

 			};
 		}

-Above script will return all users defined in users.js in cloud folder.
+Above script will return all users defined in users.js on cloud side.

 Add a load method to users model in user.js in ./app/models folder which will be like: